-Although the changes to 'Standard Dutch' may initially seem to add, rather than decrease the complexity of Standard Dutch, they allow students to make all pronoun, and almost all spelling, choices based on rules, rather than on arbitrary speaker preferences (which vary from community to community in Flanders. and Holland.).
+Although the changes to 'Standard Dutch' may initially seem to add, rather than decrease the complexity of Standard Dutch, they allow students to make all pronoun, and almost all spelling, choices based on rules, rather than on arbitrary speaker preferences (which vary from community to community in Flanders).

-The five grammatical differences between 'California Dutch' and 'Standard ABN Dutch' are: 1.Reduction of almost all subject, object, possessive, and reflexive pronouns to one syllable,2.
-Increeased contraction of post-verb subject pronouns, (which is the basis for the nickname 'Sideways Dutch' and one of the reasons for the nickname 'Double Dutch'), 3.
+The six grammatical differences between 'California Dutch' and 'Standard ABN Dutch'- (General Proper Dutch) are: 1.Reduction of almost all subject, object, possessive, and reflexive pronouns to one syllable,2.
+Increased contraction of post-verb subject, object, and possessive pronouns, (which is the basis for the nickname 'Sideways Dutch' and one of the reasons for the nickname 'Double Dutch'), 3.
 Reduction of the use of pronoun homonyms (by increasing the overall number of pronouns), 4.
-Simplification of the Neuter and Common Noun Gender pronouns, (which is the other reason for the nickname 'Double Dutch') and 5.
+Simplification of the Neuter and Common Noun Gender pronouns, (which is a second reason for the nickname 'Double Dutch'), and 5.
 Spelling modifications to help clairify pronunciations and to help indicate the tempo of speach.
 Written 'California Dutch' strives to be 100% phonetic and ends up being about 99% phonetic.

 The changes are also intended to make spoken California-Dutch mirror written California-Dutch, ie. "what you read is what you say".
 A counter-intuitive feature of the changes is that even though 'California Dutch' in general strives to shorten pronouns, prounouns are usually as long/distinctive as they can be, as long as they don't impede sentence flow.
-For example: the subject pronoun 'jij'-(you) is always prefered before the verb, over the condensed version 'je', as long as the long-sounding 'jij' doesn't impede the flow of a spoken sentence.
+For example: the subject pronoun 'jij'-(you) is always prefered before the verb, over the condensed post-verb version 'je', as long as the long-sounding 'jij' doesn't impede the flow of a spoken sentence.